 Prince Vladimir Paley was arguably the most gifted member of the Romanov dynasty: his great talent shone through even when he was a small child.
 Aged only 19, he published his first of collection of poetry, called simply “Volumes”.
 All proceeds from the sale of the books went to Empress Alexandra’s charity foundations.
 The “Volumes” contained 86 poems written from 1913 to 1916 and dedicated to a whole range of topics – love, nature, mythology, music, art, theatre, family, friends, patriotism and war.
 The Prince’s work was very well-received by critics: some even called Vladimir one of the hopes of the contemporary Russian poetry.
 Prince Vladimir, who knew 7 languages, wrote a truly magnificent French translation of Grand Duke Konstantin Konstantinovich’s play “King of Judea”: when the Grand Duke, who was already gravely ill at the time, read the translation, he exclaimed: “Right before my death, I am fortunate to experience one of the most beautiful moments of my life, and I owe it to Vova!”
 Vladimir’s talent was not destined to give more fruits: he was brutally murdered by Bolsheviks in Alapaevsk, aged just 21, along with other Romanovs, which included 3 of Grand Duke Konstantin’s sons.Filed under Historical Royals, Russian Royals

-Tagged Alexander II, Grand Duke Konstantin Konstantinovich, Music, Prince Vladimir Paley.
+Tagged Alexander II of Russia, Grand Duke Konstantin Konstantinovich of Russia, Music, Prince Vladimir Pavlovich Paley.